 Collectors Include: the Canadian Embassy in Washington D.C., Petro Canada, Canadian Pacific Hotels, the Banff Museum and the Calgary International Airport.

-Private Collectors Include: the President of Czech Republic, Vaclav Have l; Prince Andrew of England; the Governor of Oklahoma, Frank Keating; Ralph Lauren ; the Premier of Alberta, Ralph Klein, and the former Mayor of Calgary, Al Duerr.
+Private Collectors Include: the past President of Czech Republic, Vaclav Have l; Prince Andrew of England; former Governor of Oklahoma, Frank Keating; Ralph Lauren; the former Premier of Alberta, Ralph Klein, and the former Mayor of Calgary, Al Duerr.